 In other cases, a young person might graduate over the winter or at the end of the summer and may not want to rush into college weeks after their high school graduation.
 If the time is spent productively, taking a semester or a year between high school and college can provide young people with time to mature, build skills and confidence, and be better prepared for post-secondary success.
-One option for this transition period is to participate in workforce development programs: some of which offer job readiness, sector-based training, college coursework in a specific area (often leading to a certification), internships, and/or job placement support.
+Pathways and programs that help young people build their skills/credentials before enrolling in college or an accredited vocational program: